stas-prokopiev/char/README.rst

 =========================
 char stands for: check of arguments.

-| This library gives to user ability to check types of function arguments via one decorator
+This library gives to user ability to check types of function arguments via one decorator.

-| if your team have some agreements how to name variables with defined types
+| If your team or you have some agreements how to name variables with defined types
 | Or if you are ready to use mine (they will be described bellow)
-| This can prevent many errors
+| then type checking will be simple and pleasant.

 Example
 ------------------------------